 To begin, hold the guitar in a comfortable position.
 Think about sitting down on an armless chair to get comfy.
 Slouching can throw off your performance and hurt your back in the process.

 Next, hold the back of the guitar’s body against your stomach and chest area, so that the bottom of the neck is parallel to the ground beneath you.
 When you’re sitting, your legs support the guitar, most of the weight going to your leg farthest from the headstock.
+Something to note is that cheaper guitars can be slightly less comfortable.

 The thickest string is the farthest string to the top, and the thinnest is closer to the ground.
 If you’re right-handed, usually the headstock points to the left, or vice versa, or you’re left-handed.